Mets Daily Prospect Report, 5/27/21: Walk-off (literally)! - News Break

 Mets Daily Prospect Report, 5/27/21: Walk-off (literally)!

 *All results from games played on Wednesday, May 26, 2021.
 Triple-A: Syracuse Mets (5-15) ROCHESTER 7, SYRACUSE 5 (BOX) Syracuse scored on a wild pitch in the top of the first and scored three more in the third- including another run scored by Mason Williams on a wild pitch- but were unable to hold on to the four-run bulge they built for themselves early.
 Jesus Reyes allowed a solo homer in the bottom of the fourth and then ran into trouble in the sixth.
 His replacements, A.J.
-Schugel, allowed all of the inherited runners left for him to score and then some, with Rochester eventually scoring six runs in the frame.www.chatsports.com
+Schugel, allowed all of the inherited runners left for him to score and then some, with Rochester eventually scoring six runs in the frame.
+Syracuse had a few chances in the eighth and ninth to make up some of those runs, but nothing ever came of them.www.amazinavenue.com